 - Make a successful transition into adulthood

 The policy for Special Educational Needs and Disabilities (SEND) is available to all parents through the school website.
-Our ethos is based on caring and respect for all and our three core values are: respect, integrity and responsibility.
+The following documents guide our approach to supporting pupils with special educational needs.

 How we keep you informed of your child’s learning needs.